Why do we hate doing laundry?

 It’s time-consuming tedious, boring, and if you skip a day it seems to explode everywhere.
 Your clothes, your family’s clothes, bath towels and wash clothes, sheets, pet bedding and kitchen towels.
 So much laundry!

 As an organizing expert, I have been hired to help quite a few people deal with laundry issues.
 Everyone of those people had the same issues.
-Your challenge is to address some of those common issues:

 Too many clothes